Thank you for your interest in the Department of Environmental Sciences and Engineering’s (ESE) application process.

 If you’re applying to a graduate degree, please check out our Graduate Application FAQ before applying.

-If you are applying to the MS, MSEE, MSPH, or PhD program, please click here for instructions.
-If you intend to apply to the MPH (please see the FAQ), you will need to fill out a SOPHAS application; you will then be prompted via email to fill out a UNC application as well.
-Without the UNC application, you have not applied!
+If you are applying to the MS, MSEE, MSPH, or PhD program, please visit UNC-Chapel Hill’s graduate admission information page for instructions.
+If you intend to apply to the MPH (please see the FAQ), you will need to fill out a SOPHAS application; you will then be prompted via email to fill out a UNC-Chapel Hill application as well.
+Without the UNC-Chapel Hill application, you have not applied.

 Check out the beta version of our new Gillings Program Search (GPS) for prospective students.
 The GPS provides a search option for our School’s degree and non-degree programs, as well as the ability to drill down to an overview of each program’s quick facts and related information about how to apply.
 Begin the application process: click link(s) below to view the requirements and procedures that apply to you.
 See our tuition and fees page for related information.